delapuentem/grafana_client/README.md

 Make sure you have generated the api token with the necessary permissions at http://my-grafana-server:3000/api/dashboards/home

-Import the library and declare the class
+Import the library and inicialize GrafanaApiClient class.

 ```python
 #!/usr/bin/env python3